-The UN Security Council has introduced two separate sanctions regimes – which are binding on member states – to combat international terrorism.
+The UN Security Council has introduced two separate sanctions regimes – which are binding on member states – to combat international terrorism (1267/1989/2253 and 1373).
 EU member countries implement these sanctions regimes through common positions and EU regulations.

 UN sanctions regime 1267/1989/2253

 Through Resolution 1730 (2006), the Security Council decided to establish a focal point for de-listing within the UN Secretariat.
 This gave individuals the possibility of turning directly to the UN to request de-listing rather than going through their government.
-This focal point applies for all sanctions regimes except the 1267 regime.
+The focal point applies for all sanctions regimes except the 1267 regime.
 The focal point for the 1267 regime was replaced by an Ombudsperson through Resolution 1904 (2009).
 Regarding de-listing issues, the Ombudsperson is to act as a contact channel between the persons listed and the Sanctions Committee, and independently gather information about the case that is then presented to the Committee for a decision.
 Resolution 1989 (2011) has also given the Ombudsperson the right to make recommendations to the Sanctions Committee in de-listing matters.
 This mandate has gradually been strengthened, most recently through Resolution 2083 (2012).
-Important steps have been taken towards greater legal security over the past ten years, but the sanctions continue to apply without a time limit and there are still no guarantees for an independent review at UN level of the Security Council's listing decisions.
+Resolution 2368 (2017) has extended the mandate of the Ombudsperson until the end of December 2021.
+Important steps have been taken towards greater legal certainty over the past ten years, but the sanctions continue to apply without a time limit and there are still no guarantees for an independent review at UN level of the Security Council's listing decisions.